Stephen Lewis: Diplomatic career

+Outside politics

+Broadcasting

+After leaving politics, Lewis served as an arbitrator with the Ontario Ministry of Labour and was a commentator on TV station CITY-TV's CityPulse News and CKEY radio in Toronto, and appeared nationally with Dalton Camp and Eric Kierans as part of a weekly political panel on Peter Gzowski's CBC Radio show, Morningside.
+He returned to the Morningside panel in the late 1980s.
+In 1982, Lewis won the Gordon Sinclair Award from ACTRA for his commentary on CKEY.
+In 2006, Lewis participated in the Canadian Songwriters Hall of Fame TV special entitled Words to Music.
+For his performance in the special, he was nominated for Best Performance or Host in a Variety Program or Series at the 21st Gemini Awards.
+He also served as an advisor to the PBS TV series Women, War & Peace.

+Academics

 In May 2006, Lewis joined the Faculty of Social Sciences at McMaster University as a scholar-in-residence.
-Also in 2006, he was elected a senior fellow of Massey College in the University of Toronto.
-In 2009, Lewis strongly criticized Pope Benedict XVI's assertion that condom use only makes the AIDS crisis worse.
+Also in 2006, he was elected a senior fellow of Massey College of the University of Toronto.
+He was also a distinguished visiting professor at Ryerson University (now Toronto Metropolitan University) and a senior advisor to Columbia University's Mailman School of Public Health.

 Stephen Lewis Foundation

-Lewis is chair of the board of the Stephen Lewis Foundation, a non-profit organization that helps people affected and infected by HIV/AIDS in Africa.
+Lewis was chair of the board of the Stephen Lewis Foundation, a non-profit organization that helps people affected and infected by HIV/AIDS in Africa.
+The foundation is located in Toronto.

 In October 2009, to raise money for the foundation, Lewis helped with a campaign to dare Canadians to do something for Africa called A Dare to Remember.
-The campaign saw Lewis, along with musician k-os, Federal NDP leader Jack Layton, Olympic gold medalist Duff Gibson and many other Canadians, performing various dares for the event.
+The campaign saw Lewis, along with musician k-os, federal NDP leader Jack Layton, Olympic gold medalist Duff Gibson and many other Canadians, performing various dares for the event.
 He faced his own personal fears as part of the campaign, and sang live on CBC's The Hour with the band the Arkells.

 AIDS-Free World

-In 2007, Stephen Lewis and long-time colleague Paula Donovan co-founded AIDS-Free World, a non-profit organization that advocates for more effective global responses to HIV and AIDS.
+In 2007, Lewis and long-time colleague Paula Donovan co-founded AIDS-Free World, a non-profit organization that advocates for more effective global responses to HIV and AIDS.

+In 2009, Lewis strongly criticized Pope Benedict XVI's assertion that condom use only makes the AIDS crisis worse.

-As a preventative HIV/AIDS strategy, Lewis has made a somewhat controversial call for male circumcision when African boys receive the first of two UN-administered measles vaccination shots, so that their recovery progress can be monitored at the time of the second vaccination.
+As a preventative HIV/AIDS strategy, Lewis made a somewhat controversial call for male circumcision when African boys receive the first of two UN-administered measles vaccination shots, so that their recovery progress can be monitored at the time of the second vaccination.
 Many studies have been conducted into the role circumcision can play in reducing the spread of HIV.